 LEON is a great place to grab a quick bite to eat and they offer gluten-free buns for their sandwiches.
 And don’t forget the yummy waffle fries!
 There was a LEON within walking distance from our Airbnb, which was helpful for flying in late and needing something last minute.

 The Chipping Forecast

 We stopped by The Churchill Arms out of curiosity, as I wanted to witness it with my own eyes.
 It’s such a cool pub inside and out.
-There is Churchill memorabilia all throughout the pub and cozy corners hidden away.
+There are Churchill memorabilia all throughout the pub and cozy corners hidden away.
 At least check it out for a cold cider!

-There are so many other places in London that I did not get to visit because we were short on time, but hopefully I’ll be back soon to explore more!
+There are so many other places in London that I did not get to visit because we were short on time, but hopefully, I’ll be back soon to explore more!